Country of origin: eritrea

 [i] And did you learn the Italian language down in Eritrea or here in Italy?

-[i] You were chosen by your in-laws even…
+[i] You were even chosen by the in-laws….

-[i] How is a traditional wedding ceremony?
+[i] What is a traditional wedding ceremony like?

-[i] The whole neighborhood
+[i] The whole neighbourhood

-[r] So the landlord only has to prepare the raw material and everything else is done by the others.
+[r] So the landlord only has to prepare the raw material and everything else is done by others.

 [i] So the whole community helps the young couple?